-APT recognizes this course as meeting the requirements for contact training hours towards* their national certification process to become a Registered Play Therapist
+APT recognizes this course as meeting the requirements for non-contact training hours towards* their national certification process to become a Registered Play Therapist

 WHAT WE PROVIDE:

-Handouts to review throughout the weekend.
-An electronic certificate outlining continuing education hours will be granted after the training and a final quiz is completed.
+Handouts will be provided to participants.
+An electronic certificate outlining continuing education hours will be granted after successful completion of the training.

 Withdrawals over 30 days before program start are permitted, yet subject to a $100 processing fee